Quaker women -- History -- 20th century

 Overview This collection contains material collected by Anna Pettit Broomell and primarily consists of the writings and correspondence of Broomell, Dorothy Canfield Fisher, and Sarah Cleghorn.

-Scope and Content note This collection is composed primarily of the original, handwritten diary of Alice Jones, and the photocopy of the original.
-Diary entries discuss the history of the Friends School in Ramallah, religious reflection and discussions concerning the divides between Muslims, Jews, and Christians in Palestine, and discussions concerning the politics within Palestine.
-Jones also provides descriptions of the children she teaches at the school.In addition to the Jones's diary, the collection...
+Overview This collection is comprised primarily of the original, handwritten diary of Alice Jones, and a photocopy of the original.
+Diary entries discuss the history of the Friends School in Ramallah, Palestine, religious reflection and discussions concerning the divides between Muslims, Jews, and Christians in Palestine, and discussions concerning the politics within Palestine.
+Jones also provides descriptions of the children she teaches at the school.In addition to the Jones's diary, the...

 Overview The collection, primarily of correspondence of Quaker Beulah Hurley (1886-) relating principally to her relief work after World War I in Europe and Russia under the auspices of several Friends' groups and the photographs of Quaker P. Alston Waring (1895-1978) taken in Europe, East Asia, California, Central America and mainly in India between 1915 and 1954.